 Category Archives: Renewables

-Dr. Sioshansi has an article on the EU Energy Policy blog.
-It is titled, “Who Gets Big Subsidies?
-Not Renewables”.
+Dr. Sioshansi has a new article on the Breaking Energy website.
+It is titled “The More Renewables You Have The More Transmission You’ll Need”.
 To read it, click here.

 Dr. Sioshansi is a regular contributor to the Breaking Energy website.
 Here are some recent articles of his that have been posted there: Ignoring Climate Change Is Risky Business War on Coal – Already Lost Nuclear Construction: Never On Time, … Continue reading

 Which has done better, or worse, in their respective energy turnaround.
 This is a sample article from the July 2014 issue of EEnergy Informer.
 California and Germany may seem rather dissimilar in many respects.
 But when it comes to their … Continue reading

 Dr. Sioshansi has an article in the latest edition of Energy Spectrum magazine.
 It is titled It is titled “State of retail electricity markets″.
 To read it, click here (PDF).